-Winter in Barcelona descends from late November to early March, and it is considerably mild compared to other places, reaching lows of around 5℃.
-Basically, if you’re looking for somewhere to celebrate a white Christmas in Spain, Barcelona probably isn’t the place for you.
+With the mild weather, if you’re looking for somewhere to celebrate a white Christmas in Spain, Barcelona probably isn’t the place for you.

 However, if you want to celebrate Christmas with blue skies, surrounded by carollers, inspiring religious buildings, and incredible Christmas markets, without feeling the need to shiver your way through it all, Barcelona is the place for you.

 Celebrating Christmas in Barcelona like a local makes it all that much more exciting, so let’s talk you through everything you need to know how to celebrate Christmas like a local here in Barcelona.

 A large part of spending Christmas in Barcelona is visiting the many Christmas markets.